-Auditorium and study hall space needs to be improved.
+Study hall requires more space to be improved.
 Better and secure space for tech work space, as well as repairing devices.
 Improve auditorium technology and presentation space.

 MUSIC & ARTS

 Ventilation and safe egress is a concern.
 Vents are loud and need to be turned off in order to hear students play.
 The fumes from the lawn mowers seep into the ventilation, resulting in safety concerns.